What’s a Pell grant? How it affects student loan forgiveness

 “I know (Biden) mentioned, you know, $20,000 for Pell grants, but the people that had Pell grants had to take out the most loans,” Hunt said.
 “So $20,000 isn’t helping most of those people in any substantial manner.
 And the thing that happens every time when we get one of these half measures is, the can gets kicked for another decade.”

-Pell grant recipients typically experience more challenges repaying their debt, the department notes.
+Pell grant recipients typically experience more challenges repaying their debt, the Department of Education notes.
 In the academic year of 2020-21, around 30% of all students that enrolled in undergraduate programs in the United States were awarded Pell grants and nearly every recipient came from a family that made less than $60,000 a year.

 Almost all Pell grant recipients are independent students or dependent students from the bottom half of the income distribution, according to a report from the Urban Institute on college affordability.